 The person usually is given general anesthesia for VATS, but thoracoscopy can sometimes be done with the person awake but sedated.
 Then a surgeon makes up to three small incisions in the chest wall and passes a thoracoscope into the pleural space; this allows air to enter, collapsing the lung.
 After the surgical procedure, the thoracoscope is removed and a chest tube is inserted to remove air that entered the pleural space during the procedure, enabling the collapsed lung to reinflate.

-Complications are similar to those for thoracentesis (see Thoracentesis) and needle biopsy of the pleura.
+Complications are similar to those for thoracentesis and include fever, bleeding, infection, and leakage of air into the pleural space (causing pneumothorax) or tissues under the skin around the incision if the lung is torn.
 However, this procedure is more invasive, leaves a small wound, and requires hospitalization.